Lachlan-Mayne/english-notes/Lachlan's editing space/UoW notes.md

 Probability 0.5 heads
 $P(x=2)=\frac{5!}{2!(5-2)!}\times(\frac{1}{2})^2$ unfinished line, teacher skipping

-In sport, the probability of winning is unknown, so
+In sport, the probability of winning is unknown, so an estimation is calculated, which is known as *maximum likelihood estimation*.
+Example: hawks won 1/5 past games, therefore MLE is $p=\frac{x}{n}$